ArmDeveloperEcosystem/sysreport/README.md

 This tool aims to:
 * Report system configuration in a way that is focused on performance analysis, list which performance tools and features are available
-* Give useful advice on what you might do to improve your configuration for performance analysis, linking to Arm Learning Paths where possible
+* Give useful advice on what you might do to improve your configuration for performance analysis
-* Try its best to run on any system (bare metal vs VM vs container, different operating systems and kernels, root vs non-root access, etc.)
+* Run on any system (bare metal vs VM vs container, different operating systems and kernels, root vs non-root access, etc.)
 * Save the user from having to read multiple pages of documentation to understand what individual commands to run to gather everything they need

 Example use cases: